Svastikkka/JAVASCRIPT/5.SyntaxInJavascript/SyntaxInJavascript.md

 * Fixed values also called Literals
 * Variable values also called Variables

-⋅⋅* 1.1 JavaScript Literals
+⋅⋅1.1 JavaScript Literals
-⋅⋅⋅ JavaScript Literals are the fixed value that cannot be changed, you do not need to specify ⋅⋅⋅ any type of keyword to write literals.
-Literals are often used to initialize variables in ⋅⋅⋅ programming, names of variables are string literals.
+⋅⋅⋅JavaScript Literals are the fixed value that cannot be changed, you do not need to specify ⋅⋅⋅any type of keyword to write literals.
+Literals are often used to initialize variables in ⋅⋅⋅programming, names of variables are string literals.

-⋅⋅⋅ A JavaScript Literal can be a numeric, string, floating-point value, a boolean value or v ⋅⋅⋅ even an object.
-In simple words, any value is literal, if you write a string "Javascript ⋅⋅⋅ Tutorial" is a literal, any number like 7007 is a literal, etc.
+⋅⋅⋅A JavaScript Literal can be a numeric, string, floating-point value, a boolean value or v ⋅⋅⋅even an object.
+In simple words, any value is literal, if you write a string "Javascript
+⋅⋅⋅Tutorial" is a literal, any number like 7007 is a literal, etc.

-⋅⋅⋅ JavaScript supports various types of literals which are listed below:
+⋅⋅⋅JavaScript supports various types of literals which are listed below:

 1. Numeric Literal :-
 ⋅⋅* ``` 120 // decimal literal```